8 Dock Installation Tips

 That initial dock installation job is, admittedly, a big one, but it’s a necessary part of getting your cabin ready for the season.
 You can hire a service to handle it, or you can save that money for a new water toy and take on the installation yourself.

 Whether you’re installing a floating dock, crib dock, pile dock, pipe dock or lift dock, the tips below will help your dock installation project run much more smoothly, giving you more time to enjoy your waterside getaway.
+Then, learn how to prepare a boat dock for winter, too.

 Choose the Right Decking Material